 Sophia was really good at shopping.
 She'd find gems hidden in thrift stores in San Francisco, sell them online, and make a profit.
-Thus began Nasty Gal, an online store that took flight and eventually, crashed.
-Amoruso filed for bankruptcy and sadly, her marriage ended as well.
+Thus began Nasty Gal, an online store that took flight.
+As typical in business, the company folded.
 But she showed up.
-She regrouped and launched Girlboss, which "is a community of strong, curious, and ambitious women redefining success on our own terms.
-We hope to inform, entertain, and inspire action through the content and experiences we create.
-We are unapologetic in our beliefs and values of supporting girls and women who are chasing dreams both big and small in a shame-free, lame-free zone".
+She regrouped and launched Girlboss, which "is a community of strong, curious, and ambitious women redefining success on [their] own terms.
+[They] hope to inform, entertain, and inspire action through the content and experiences we create.
+Unapologetically, Amoruso's newest endeavor, supports girls and women to reach their full potential, in a shame-free capacity.

 2. Glossier, Founder & CEO Emily Weiss